ganeti/ganeti/doc/design-query2.rst

 +++++++++++++++++

 To limit the amount of code necessary, the :ref:`new result format
-<query-result>` will be converted for older clients.
-Unavailable values
+<data-query-response>` will be converted for clients calling the old
-are set to ``None``.
+methods.
+Unavailable values are set to ``None``.
 If unknown fields were requested, the whole query fails as the client expects exactly the fields it requested.

+.. _luxi:

 LUXI
 ++++

 Currently query calls take a number of parameters, e.g. names, fields and whether to use locking.
 These will continue to work and return the :ref:`old result format <old-result-format>`.
-To use the new query requests, the same calls must be invoked with a single parameter as the :ref:`query object <query-request>`.
-Only clients using the new call syntax will be able to make use of new features such as filters.
+Only clients using the new calls described below will be able to make use of new features such as filters.
+Two new calls are introduced:

+``Query``
+  Execute a query on items, optionally filtered.
+Takes a single parameter, a :ref:`query object <data-query-request>` encoded as a dictionary and returns a :ref:`data query response
+  <data-query-response`.
+``QueryFields``
+  Return list of supported fields as :ref:`field definitions
+  <field-def>`.
+Takes a single parameter, a :ref:`fields query object
+  <fields-query-request>` encoded as a dictionary and returns a
+  :ref:`fields query response <fields-query-response>`.

 Python
 ++++++